 Employers must understand that immigration compliance is not just about illegal migrant working or simply refusing to recruit persons who do not have rights to work, it involves much more than that.
-Adequate HR systems must be in place to check that workers who have limited time to work do not work exceed their working hour restrictions; ensuring that an employee who was erstwhile a legal worker is not now illegal; ensuring that part time workers based on work restrictions only work part time, etc.
+Adequate HR systems must be in place to check that workers who have limited time to work do not work exceed their working hour restrictions; ensuring that an employee who was erstwhile a legal worker is not now illegal; ensuring that part-time workers based on work restrictions only work part-time, etc.

-At Reiss Edwards, we have a team of expert immigration lawyers who specialise in Immigration compliance and audit service.
+At Reiss Edwards, we have a team of expert immigration solicitors who specialise in Immigration compliance and audit service.
 Our compliance lawyers boast of over 30 years of experience combined; dealing with varied degrees of compliance and audit issues.